 Tuesday 17 February 2015: success with Cape Eagle-Owl just south of Johannesburg!

-Jason Boyce, Peter Schoeman and Chris Lotz joined a few of the extremely helpful Suikerbosrand Nature Reserve staff to survey for owls.
+Jason Boyce, Justin Nicolau, Gary Nicolau, Peter Schoeman and Chris Lotz joined a few of the extremely helpful Suikerbosrand Nature Reserve staff to survey for owls.

 As always when we go owling, we also found some good mammals as a byproduct – such as Hedgehog, Porcupine, Small Spotted Genet, etc.

-Please consider joining our next Gauteng owl survey (see http://birdingecotours.com/finding-owls-and-an-invitation-to-join-our-south-african-owl-surveys/).
-And, we would be delighted if you decided to join one of our “Owls of the World” birdtours – see http://birdingecotours.com/style/owls-of-the-world – our northern Peru birding tours are particularly good for owls and we even run a brilliant owl-focused bird tour to Peru.
+Please consider joining our next Gauteng owl survey (see Finding Owls and an invitation to join our South African Owl surveys).
+And, we would be delighted if you decided to join one of our “Owls of the World” bird tours; our northern Peru birding tours are particularly good for owls and we even run a brilliant owl-focused bird tour to Peru.